COSC-499-W2025/capstone-project-team-15/docs/logs/team/week3.md

 - Will Tilden
 - Luis Wen

+## Work done
+- Met and got to know each other
+- Created the team repository
+- Established our main line of communication
+- Reviewed and complete the list of functional and non-functional requirements for the project
+- Compared our requirements with those of other teams (Teams 13, 14, and 16)

 ## What went well
 - Team discussions were productive, and everyone contributed ideas about the requirements, and language for the project
 - We discuseed our understanding of the project goals and confirmed that our requirements matched well with what other teams had